 The biggest distraction by far is the food.
-Cindy and I often found ourselves distracted for an hour, wandering the food stall corners, just admiring the eki-ben lunchboxes, gorgeous cakes and desserts, noodle shops with long lines.
+We often found ourselves distracted for an hour, wandering the food stall corners, just admiring the eki-ben lunchboxes, gorgeous cakes and desserts, noodle shops with long lines.
 And yes, there are always free samples.

 What surprised me is the high quality and beautiful presentation of train station food – much of it would feel right at home at a posh department store.
 You have stand-up sushi bars specifically designed for hungry salarymen to grab a 5-minute bite on the way home, and even stand-up ramen counters on the platform itself.

 During rush hour, people pack like sardines.
 A typical move is to run into the doorway of an already bursting train carriage, so that train guards need to shove and stuff the person in (like one last sock into an exploding suitcase).
 Guards nicknamed ‘pushers’ actually work together to jam people into exploding train doors.